mattchw/Foodtasker-django/README.md

 # Foodtasker-swift
 A comprehensive system for Food Delivery like UberEats, Doordash and Postmate.
-This is a course project for "Create UberEats with Python/Django and Swift 3" in Code4Startup
+This is a course project for "Create UberEats with Python/Django and Swift 3" in Code4Startup.
+I extended some functions based on the existing project.

 ## Introduction